 In the case of mail, the postmark is valid on the day.

 If you apply by e-mail, we will accept up to the number of incoming e-mails on the day.

 The Fund Steering Committee will make a decision.
-The results will be sent out to the applicant by the representative trustee in writing by the end of January 2022.
+The results will be sent to the applicant organization by the representative trustee in writing by the end of January 2024.

-- The grant will be transferred to the grantee’s bank account after the presentation ceremony.
+- The grant will be transferred to the bank account of the grant organization after the presentation ceremony.

-- Depending on the societal situation, the fund granting ceremony and reporting meeting may be cancelled and the timing of payment of grant funds my be changed.
-In such cases, grantees will be contacted separately.
+- Depending on the social situation, the presentation ceremony and debriefing session may be canceled and the timing of subsidy distribution may be changed.
+In that case, we will contact the sponsor separately.